adityaashuklaa/Docker/Readme.md

 - This is the command to start postgres locally on your machine.
 - docker run -e POSTGRES_PASSWORD=mysecretpassword -d -p 5432:5432 postgres
 - -e is for environment variables that is being used to create environment.

+## Docker Kill
+- docker kill {contaainerId} => this command will kill the container
+- To remove the image rme {image name} command is being used.